The La Niña effect: How to prepare for the storm

-Laura Nelson heads up QBE’s Small and Medium Enterprise (SME) Digital Engagement and has a particular focus on farm insurance.
+Laura Nelson heads up QBE’s Small and Medium Enterprise (SME) Digital Engagement and focuses on farm insurance.

 “Rain to farmers is both a blessing and a curse,” Nelson says.
-“Just the right amount over a prolonged period can be wonderful.
-But, if you get too much of it in one go, everything could get washed away.
+“If you get too much of it in one go, everything could get washed away.
 Heavy rain can destroy newly planted crops and wash away nutrient-rich topsoil.
 Mature crops can also be affected.

-Large farms usually can’t be insured for flood events because of the inability to properly flood map them, pinpoint the location of assets and understand the risks that attach, says Nelson.
+Large farms usually can’t be insured for flood events because of the inability to properly flood map the site, pinpoint the location of assets and understand the risks that are present, says Nelson.

 Supporting our customers after the event

-Technology is improving all the time, which can speed up the claims process.
-Photos and videos can be used to substantiate claims and policy information is now available digitally, which also simplifies claiming.
+However, technology is always improving, and can speed up the claims process.
+Photos and videos can be used to substantiate claims, while policy information is now available digitally, simplifying claiming.

-“Our customer mapping tool leverages existing technology overlaid with a range of data input layers to provide an effective way to map customer data, segment impacted areas, and guide QBE’s response strategy and efforts,” says Gow.
+“Our customer mapping tool enables us to effectively map customer data, segment impacted areas, and guide our response strategy and efforts,” he says.

-“Once it’s safe to get work underway our team of assessors, restorers and builders can get on the ground and we can start the process of rebuilding and helping our customers get their life back to normal, which is what insurance is all about.”
+“Once it’s safe to get work underway, our team of assessors, restorers and builders can get on the ground, and we can start the process of rebuilding and helping our customers get their lives back to normal, which is what insurance is all about.”

 Information and resources

-You can also, get prepared for extreme weather using some of our resources, created to help homeowners and businesses reduce the risks they face.
+Get prepared for extreme weather by using our range of resources that have been created to help homeowners and businesses reduce the risks they face.

-Emergency services and State and Territory governments also have a range of useful resources to help business and individuals plan and take practical actions to protect their assets and understand risks.
+Emergency services and state and territory governments also have a range of useful resources to help people plan and take practical actions to protect their assets and understand risks.

 - Victoria State Emergency Service